-In this blog, I will discuss Tulip blossom times, Tulip flower characteristics, the best time to plant Tulip bulbs, how to plant Tulip bulbs, spring care of Tulips, and why Tulips can be difficult to grow in zone 3 and zone 4 gardens.
+This blog will cover Tulip blossom times, Tulip flower characteristics, the best time to plant Tulip bulbs, how to plant Tulip bulbs, spring care of Tulips, and why Tulips can be difficult to grow in zone 3 and zone 4 gardens.

 Tulip Bloom Times

-The entire umbrella of Tulips is organized in a couple of different ways.
-They are classified based on bloom time and according to flower characteristics.
+Tulips are classified based on bloom time and according to flower characteristics.

 Tulip Flower Classifications

 There are many kinds of Tulips and here is a quick rundown of some of the most common ones.

 Always check packages or listings for zone ratings, heights, and bloom times so that you get the right ones for your garden.

 - Single Tulips (early and late bloomers) — this is the most familiar Tulip shape, having one layer of 6 petals in the classic cup-shaped flower.

 - Double Tulips — also known as Peony flowered tulips, these have large multilayered blossoms, with both early and late spring blooming varieties available.

 - Fringed Tulips — these are single-flowered with fringes on the edges of the petals.
 Another name for them is ‘Crispa’ Tulips.